joe-singh/joe-singh.github.io/index.md

 I am a physics PhD student at Stanford University, working in Prof. Kent Irwin's group to [detect bosonic dark matter by fabricating quantum sensors that can evade the Standard Quantum Limit.](https://irwinlab.sites.stanford.edu/)

+This year, I am also serving on the [Stanford Graduate Student Council](https://assu.stanford.edu/branches/graduate-student-council/gsc-councillors) as the representative for the Natural Sciences.

 I graduated from UC Berkeley in 2019.
 My research there included data analysis for the SNO experiment, detector analysis for its successor SNO+, and detector R&D for the SuperCDMS experiment.
 My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments.